 Constitution Article IV, Section E, Item 12

-(12) There shall be four annual awards for the State FFA Degree recipients known as the California Star Farmer, California Star in Agribusiness, California Star in Agricultural Placement, and the California Star in Agriscience.
+(12) There shall be five annual awards for the State FFA Degree recipients known as the California Star Farmer, California Star in Agribusiness, California Star in Agricultural Placement, California Star in Agriscience, and the California State Star Small Farmer.

 A member who has received the State FFA Degree may apply for Star consideration at all levels provided he/she:

 (a) is a Junior, Senior, or first year Graduate,

 (b) is a student member in good standing at the time of application, and

 (c) has an ongoing supervised occupational experience program which has been continuously under the supervision of the local agriculture instructor.

 Selection of the sectional and regional Stars will be selected in each region.
 The California Star finalist shall be based on the Regional Star Winners in each region.
 The California Stars will then be evaluated and decided on three criteria: FFA Record book Score, State FFA Star Application Score, and Interview Score.
 In any given year a student may only apply and be considered for Star honors under one Star category.

 Rationale in favor of the proposal.